Cardiol Therapeutics is a leader in producing the purest pharmaceutical CBD products and developing innovative therapies for heart disease.

 Chair Steering Committee, Canadian Heart Health Strategy; recipient of Order of Canada.

-Chris Waddick, MBA, CPA — Chief Financial Officer
+Chris Waddick, MBA, CPA, CMA — Chief Financial Officer

 Thirty years of experience in financial and executive roles in the biotechnology and energy industries, former Chief Financial Officer and Chief Operating Officer of Vasogen Inc.